thoth-station/graph-refresh-job/README.rst

   * graph-refresh job is run in Thoth's frontend namespace
   * templates for solvers are picked from Thoth's infra namespace - see installed solvers endpoint on Management API for available solvers in the deployment
-  * solvers are scheduled in Thoth's middletier namespace
+  * solvers and package analyzers are scheduled in Thoth's middletier namespace
   * `workload operator <https://github.com/thoth-station/workload-operator>`_ makes sure solvers are run based on resources available in the middletier namespace
   * `graph sync scheduler <https://github.com/thoth-station/graph-sync-scheduler>`_ makes sure results of solver runs get synced into Thoth's graph database (raw JSON files are stored on Ceph)